sylvialqh/project-list/README.md

 - Leadership

 ## Data Projects
-### 1. PwC US Cyber Security Consulting Job Simulation on Forage - March 2024
+### PWC US Cyber Security Consulting Job Simulation on Forage
+March 2024

 #### Overview
 Conducted IT risk assessments and proposed control solutions for a MedTech Industries's IPO preparation.
 (MedTech Industries is a non-profit startup.)